Preparing For Natural Disasters During COVID-19

 - Supplies to check your blood sugar, like testing strips and lancets – don’t forget extra batteries!

-- Extra supplies for your insulin pump or CGM
+- Extra supplies for your insulin pump or continuous glucose monitor (CGM)

 - Cooler and reusable cold packs